-The router can be powered with an external source supplying between 24 V{DC} and 48 V{DC} or 50 V{DC} and 136 V{DC} respectively.
+The router can be powered with an external source supplying between $12 V{DC}$ and $48 V{DC}$.
 It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
 The router is now ready for getting engaged.

-Attention: Only CE-compliant power supplies with a current-limited SELV output voltage range (for NetModule routers with "Pb" option with a correspondingly higher output voltage range and in accordance with appropriate comparable safety precautions) may be used with the NetModule routers
+Attention: Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule routers.